The Social Media Marketing Honeymoon Is Over

 How you take your engagement with potential customers that have been reached via social media marketing is up to you.
 It depends on the type of business you are, the type of products and services you offer, and a whole host of other things.

 If you can't think of ways to do it, pay someone who can.
 The great thing about this type of problem, being directly tied to revenue, is that you can offer an expert an incentivized pay structure, so that you only fork out the big bucks if the strategies they put in place generate big bucks.

 What are your thoughts on this analysis of social media marketing?
 If you disagree, why?
 How do you explain the dismal failure of social media to drive sales?
 If you do agree, what are you going to do to improve conversions and drive sales online?

 "Best selling author of books about the Web, eCommerce and marketing" - Wikipedia

-David provides innovative technical and strategic advice and services for online business - via his business website, SEO Entrepreneur.
+David provides innovative technical and strategic advice and services for online business - via his business website, WSM4B.
 Clients include large and small companies from diverse industries such as online games, digital signage, real-time location tracking, sports management, and more.

 Social Media Today